Project Global Officer at Texas A&M

 Eligibility Criteria for domestic and/or study abroad

-- Undergraduate or graduate student on track to commission through AROTC, AFROTC, or NROTC
+- Undergraduate or graduate student on track to commission through AROTC, AFROTC, NROTC, or PLC

 - US Citizen

 - Must have completed the first year of language study (for Texas A&M’s programs)

 Eligibility Criteria for domestic program only